 When you tap on Review recently used apps for these alerts, you will see a small list of apps.
 Tap on each app to see why Bark suspects your kid is potentially using it.
 In the example below, Bark detected internet activity from Snapchat.

-Does Bark alert on apps downloaded that are potentially alarming?
+Does Bark alert on apps that are risky?

-What's to stop a child from opening a new account under a different login/password?
+What's to stop a child from opening a new account?